shreyahavaldar/shreyahavaldar.github.io/_pages/about.md

 Previously, I attended the University of Southern California (Fight On!!) where I received a B.S. in Computer Science and Applied Mathematics.
 During my time at USC, I worked with Morteza Dehghani at the [Morality and Language Lab](https://www.mola-lab.org/) (formerly the Computational Social Science Lab).

-I specialize in culturally-aware multilingual NLP, analyzing how culture influences linguistic styles (emotion, politeness, etc.), creating explanation methods to derive cultural insight from black-box models, and mitigating Anglocentric bias in modern LMs.
+I specialize in cross-cultural NLP, focusing on quantifying and mitigating Anglocentric bias in modern LMs.
+I am broadly interested in helping LLMs understand subjective contsructs that vary across people and cultures, such as linguistic style (e.g. emotion, politeness), implied language, and social norms.

 My research is supported by the [NSF Graduate Research Fellowship](https://www.nsfgrfp.org/).

-I am currently working on: (1) Quantifying how translation fails to preserve components of linguistic style, (2) finding domain-aligned features for ML explanations, and (3) benchmarking cultural awareness in LLMs.
+I am currently working on: (1) Quantifying how translation fails to preserve components of linguistic style, (2) subjectivity in implication understanding, and (3) benchmarking cultural awareness in LLMs.

 Outside of academia, I like to cook, run, and ask strangers if I can pet their dogs.
 Please reach out if you want to chat about my research, the NSF GRFP, or the PhD application process!